-The search of a quantum theory of thermodynamics is one the most challenging and promising lines of research in contemporary physics (for general definitions, historical reviews and prospective analysis see, for instance, \cite{Gemmer2009, Tsallis2009, Spakovsky2014, Mahler2015, Vinjanampathy2016, Goold2016, Alicki2018, Deffner2019, Manirul2020}).
-On the one hand, it is assumed to supersede the classical theory of thermodynamics and, therefore, one would expect new non-classical (or semiclassical) thermodynamical effects.
+The search for a quantum theory of thermodynamics is one of the most challenging and promising lines of research in contemporary physics.
+For overall definitions, historical reviews, and prospective analysis, see \cite{Gemmer2009, Tsallis2009, Spakovsky2014, Mahler2015, Vinjanampathy2016, Goold2016, Alicki2018, Deffner2019, Manirul2020}.
+On the one hand, it is assumed to supersede the classical theory of thermodynamics, and one would expect new non-classical (or semiclassical) thermodynamical effects.
 On the other hand, it is also expected that a quantum theory of thermodynamics should be derived just from the basic principles of quantum mechanics: quantum (deterministic) evolution and quantum (stochastic) measurement.
-As pointed out in \cite{Manirul2020}, that is \emph{one of the big challenges in physics}.
+As pointed out in Ref. \cite{Manirul2020}, that is \emph{one of the big challenges in physics}.

-In that search there seems to be some concepts that are customary brought together like the creation of particles ($\dot n \neq 0$), the non-adiabaticity ($\dot Q \neq 0$), and the irreversibility of the evolution ($\dot S \neq 0$).
-For instance, it is so in the so-called quasi-static approximation of quantum mechanics, which is paradigmatically represented by a harmonic oscillator with slow varying time dependent frequency, $\omega(t)$.
-In that case, if $\dot\omega/\omega$ is of order $\epsilon\ll 1$, the creation of particles induced by the time dependent harmonic oscillator is of order $\epsilon^2$ and then, up to first order in $\epsilon$, the Hamiltonian can be written as \be H = \hbar \omega(t) \left( \langle\hat n \rangle +\frac{1}{2} \right) , \ee where the number of particles, $\langle\hat n \rangle$, is constant.
-Because the evolution driven by the Hamiltonian \eqref{Hho01} is unitary the quantum heat $Q$ is zero and the process is thus called adiabatic.
-For that reason, the quasi-static approximation is sometimes also called the \emph{adiabatic approximation} \cite{Zeldovich1971, Eliezer1976, Mahler2015, Deffner2019, Zhang2020}.
-Besides, the von Neumann entropy is invariant under unitary evolution ($\dot S_{vN} = 0$), and thus, particle creation, adiabaticity and reversibility turn out to be deeply connected in that approximation.
+In that search, there are some concepts that are customarily brought together, like the creation of particles ($\dot n \neq 0$) and the non-adiabaticity ($\dot Q \neq 0$) of the system.
+It occurs in the so-called quasi-static approximation of quantum mechanics, which is paradigmatically represented by a harmonic oscillator with slow varying time dependent frequency, $\omega(t)$.
+In that case, if $\dot\omega/\omega \ll 1$, the creation of particles induced by the time-dependent harmonic oscillator is of order $(\dot\omega/\omega)^2$ and, up to first order the Hamiltonian can be written as \be H = \hbar \omega(t) \left( \langle\hat n \rangle +\frac{1}{2} \right) , \ee where the number of particles, $\langle\hat n \rangle$, is constant.
+Due to the evolution driven by the Hamiltonian \eqref{Hho01} is unitary, the conventional definition of quantum heat $Q$ is zero, and the process is called adiabatic.
+Therefore, the quasi-static approximation is sometimes also called the \emph{adiabatic approximation} \cite{Zeldovich1971, Eliezer1976, Mahler2015, Deffner2019, Zhang2020}.